 There are many online Python tutorials.
 This section is linked to one such tutorial.
 For majority of this course, we request that students use python 3.6 (compatible with the prescribed version of Tensorflow 1.13) when working on programming assignments.
 In the shared Google cloud image, we only installed Python 3.6 version.
 Therefore, you should strive to use exactly the same version on your personal/local computers.

 For more complex assignments, students will be able to run deep learning code on Google Compute Engine (GCE) virtual machine (VM) instances, with access to GPU resources.
 The instructors will provide coupons (codes) which will enable students to use Google cloud resources for free.
 This tutorial provides instructions how to setup a VM instance using the VM image created for the E4040 course.

 TensorFlow is an open-source deep learning framework developed by Google.
 It is essential that you learn to program in TensorFlow for this course.
-Note that the 2019 version of the E4040 course uses version 1.13 of Tensorflow, whereas the most recent TensorFlow homepage may be refering to and using a more recent version (such as 2.0).
-For 2019 assignments, students have to use the prescribed versions of Tensorflow and Python.
+Note that the 2019 version of the E4040 course uses version 1.13 of TensorFlow, whereas the most recent TensorFlow homepage may be refering to a more recent version (such as 2.0).
+For 2019 assignments, students have to use the course-prescribed versions of TensorFlow and Python.
 If students wish to experiment with other versions of tools, they are advised to create additional (conda) virtual environments to prevent conflicts with tool versions used for the assignments.